-1. OHS Procedure for completion of All My Own Work
+OHS procedure for completion of All My Own Work

 In Term 4 of Year 10, students will complete the All My Own Work program in preparation for the Year 11 Course.
-This will be overseen by the School Librarian.
+This will be overseen in English in Year 10, Term 4.
 Students who have not completed All My Own Work upon commencement of Year 11 or upon arrival at OHS will be required to complete All My Own Work within a negotiated time frame.

-B. OHS procedures for teaching staff regarding the Administration of Assessment Tasks-
+B. OHS procedures for teaching staff regarding the administration of assessment tasks